A Coq Mechanization of JavaScript Regular Expression Semantics: Understanding JavaScript Regexes

-Rewriting the regex to $\pgroup{\epsilon\disj{}\lookahead{\group{a}}}ab\nbackref{1}c$ would not preserve this subtle behavior: unlike the original regex, this one does matches ``abac''.
+Rewriting the regex to $\pgroup{\epsilon\disj{}\lookahead{\group{\ch{a}}}}\ch{a}\ch{b}\nbackref{1}\ch{c}$ would not preserve this subtle behavior: unlike the original regex, this one does match \str{abac}.
 Taking the empty left branch $\epsilon$ would not find a match, since it would not define the capture group.
 The semantics then backtracks and takes the right branch of the disjunction (unlike previously, this would now be allowed).
-Doing so, the engine would go into the lookahead and set the first capture group to ``a''.
+Doing so, the engine would go into the lookahead and set the first capture group to \str{a}.
 With that, matching as a whole would (incorrectly) succeed.

-\paragraph{Incorrect claims about infinite loops} It is sometimes mentioned~\cite{regex_to_transducers} that JavaScript and RE2 have the same way to prevent infinite looping in a star matching the empty string, which is not true and can lead to different match results, for instance for the regex $\pgroup{a\question{}b\lquestion{}}\star{}$ on string ``ab''~\cite{linear_matching_js}.
+\paragraph{Incorrect claims about infinite loops} It is sometimes mentioned~\cite{regex_to_transducers} that JavaScript and RE2 have the same way to prevent infinite looping in a star matching the empty string, which is not true and can lead to different match results, for instance for the regex $\pgroup{\ch{a}\question{}\ch{b}\lquestion{}}\star{}$ on string \str{ab}~\cite{linear_matching_js}.

-\paragraph{Leveraging mechanized specs to validate simplified semantics} Although we quickly found a counterexample for the first transformation, we initially believed that the second one was correct.
-We then tried using our mechanization to formally verify it, and this attempt led us to the counter-example above.
+\paragraph{Leveraging mechanized specifications to validate simplified semantics} Although we quickly found a counterexample for the first transformation, we initially believed that the second one was correct.
+We then tried to formally verify it using our mechanization, and this attempt led us to the counterexample above.

 The official ECMAScript regex standard is verbose and complex: it is no surprise that previously published models of JavaScript regular expressions attempted to capture regex semantics in a more succinct and practical style~\cite{regex_repair, expose}.
-We believe that style to be preferable for formally reasoning about about regexes, but this cannot come at the cost of correctness: to be trustworthy, formalizations of JavaScript regexes must follow the ECMAScript standard to the letter and avoid semantically incorrect simplifications.
+We too would prefer to reason about regexes in such a style, but it cannot be at the cost of correctness: to be trustworthy, formalizations of JavaScript regexes must follow the ECMAScript standard to the letter and avoid semantically incorrect simplifications.

 We hope that our mechanization will provide foundations to \emph{prove}, rather than posit, the correctness of more succinct, readable, and practical specifications for JavaScript regex semantics.